-Why Do You Need Compliance Risk Assessment?
+Why Do You Need Compliance?
+Why a Risk Assessment?

 The areas of highest compliance risk for rehab providers that bill Medicare are coding and documentation.
 Procedure coding sets the stage for billing, and what is billed must be supported in the documentation.